wn2try/build-immortalwrt-mt798x/README.md

 ```
 The firmware will be located in `bin/targets/mediatek/filogic/`.
 <br>
-Use the [hanwckf's u-boot](https://github.com/hanwckf/bl-mt798x) or [yuzhii's variant](https://github.com/Yuzhii0718/bl-mt798x-dhcpd) to flash the factory firmware.
+Use the [hanwckf's u-boot](https://github.com/hanwckf/bl-mt798x) or [yuzhii's variant](https://github.com/Yuzhii0718/bl-mt798x-dhcpd) to flash the `factory` firmware for the first time. `sysupgrade` can be used for upgrading later on.
 <br><br>